naeemmusamh/Reading-note/Readme201-03.md

 9- Hiding Boxes

-you well used visibility content it well allows you to hidden the element in the box hiden
+you well used visibility content it well allows you to hidden the element in the box hided

 # JavaScript

 # as we all know that there is an operation for the boolean we used in the if statement for the condition and there is two way

-first one ( cpmparison operator )
+first one ( comparison operator )

 the comparison operator usually return single value of true or false

 the expression for the comparison operator :

-1- > grather than
+1- > gather than

 2- < less than